Toberumono/WRF-Runner/README.md

   ```bash
   bash <(wget -qO - https://raw.githubusercontent.com/Toberumono/Miscellaneous/master/java/sudoless_install.sh)
   ```
-  + For information on what the script does, see its section in the readme of my [Miscellaneous](https://github.com/Toberumono/Miscellaneous#htujsi) repo.
+  + For information on what the script does, see its section in the Readme of my [Miscellaneous](https://github.com/Toberumono/Miscellaneous#htujsi) repo.
 3. <a name="lbrewinstall"></a>Install [Linuxbrew](https://github.com/Homebrew/linuxbrew#installation).
 Run one of the following:
   1. If you have sudo privileges, do the following:
     1. Install [Linuxbrew](https://github.com/Homebrew/linuxbrew#installation).